 Obama Foundation draws high-dollar, international donations

-CHICAGO (AP) — Former President Barack Obama's foundation has collected contributions of more than $1 million from 11 firms and individuals in the first three months of 2019.
+CHICAGO (AP) — Former President Barack Obama's foundation collected contributions of more than $1 million from 11 firms and individuals in the first three months of 2019, records show.

-The Obama Foundation updates its donor list quarterly and on Monday it included the AT&T Foundation and the W.K.
-Kellogg Foundation along with other family trusts and foundations.
-The list also includes foreign investors like Malaysian businessman Tony Fernandes and Rumi Verjee, who is a member of the British House of Lords.
-The foundation lists the donors by monetary range.
+The Obama Foundation's donor list, which is updated quarterly, included the AT&T Foundation and the W.K.
+Kellogg Foundation on Monday, along with other family trusts and foundations.
+The list also included foreign investors like Malaysian businessman Tony Fernandes, who is chief executive of AirAsia, and Rumi Verjee, who is a member of the British House of Lords.

+The foundation, which is responsible for developing the Obama Presidential Center in Chicago, lists the donors by monetary range instead of detailing the specific amount each donor gave.
+Other notable donors who gave from January through March of this year include Dropbox co-founder Andrew "Drew" Houston and the San Francisco 49ers.

+The latest update that includes wealthy and charitable individuals and families differs from last year's list of donors.
+During 2018, the Obama Foundation drew celebrity support, including from Oprah Winfrey, Shonda Rimes and NBA star Stephen Curry's foundation.

 The foundation plans to build the Obama Presidential Center on about 19 acres of parkland on Chicago's South Side.
 Officials want to break ground this year on the estimated $500 million project but a federal lawsuit and federal review process have stalled construction.